 Residents of the other boroughs rely on various forms of transportation to get to work in Chinatown.
 Three subway stations, Canal Street, East Broadway, and Grand Street stations are located in the center of the Chinatown area.
 In August 2001, the (Chinatown) Canal Street station's average ridership was 49,975 on weekdays, 43,522 on Saturdays, and 36,154 on Sundays (see Figure A.12).
 The East Broadway station's average ridership was 13,621 on weekdays, 8,578 on Saturdays, and 8,357 on Sundays.
-The Grand Street station had an average weekday ridership of 6,000, an average Saturday ridership of 4,046 (Figure A.12).
+The Grand Street station had an average weekday ridership of 6,000, an average Saturday ridership of 4,527, and an average Sunday ridership of 4,046 (Figure A.12).